semanticmx/html5_082021/cap4-canvas/README.md

 ## Building Canvas Elements

-To create a canvas element we just use <canvas> tag.
-The canvas element doen't has any content or borders, when we create a canvas element, it will be embedded within the background.
+To create a canvas element we use <canvas> tag.
+The canvas element doesn't has any content or borders, is embedded within the background.

 We have to give it a size to be able to use it, the syntax is:
 ```